akhawaja2014/LIM2025_RTI/README.md

 ![LIM2025](LIMlogo.png)

+Reflectance Transformation Imaging (RTI), a non-destructive imaging technique, captures data rich in geometric and appearance information.
+However, it has traditionally been limited to relighting.
+We demonstrate RTI's expanded potential through analysis of the Oseberg textiles, degraded and fragmented archaeological artifacts that present analysis challenges under conventional imaging methods.
+We present feature maps by applying statistical and geometric analysis to RTI data and a visualization tool.
+The computational analysis of RTI data can reveal textile characteristics that remain obscured under traditional photography.

 This repository contains code and supplementary material for the conference paper "RTI beyond relighting: Image analysis for archaeological Oseberg textiles" presented at London Imaging Meeting 2025.

 ## Code